ms1515/Kubernetes-Basics/Knative-on-EKS.md

 Run 'kn --help' for usage
 ```

+## API Gateway ##

+1. Add Api Gateway for unified API paths
+2. Add Auth to API Gateway using Cognito userpool and implement in backend services.

 ## TroubleShooting ##

 1. Sometimes it can take a few minutes for everyting to configure properly.